rohan-varma/rohan-varma.github.io/_posts/stripe-post.md

 "

-Abandonment rate could increase when a non-risky buyer is flagged by Stripe Radar's rules engine as risky, when in fact they have a low risk.
-This would mean that a non-risky user would have to complete an extra authentication step, increasin both the complexity and amount of information needed to complete the checkout.
+Abandonment rate could increase when a non-risky buyer is flagged by Stripe Radar's rules engine as risky.
+This would mean that a non-risky user would have to complete an extra authentication step, increasing both the complexity and amount of information needed to complete the checkout.

 We're therefore interested in Stripe Radar's *false positive rate*- i.e. the probability that they flag a user as risky, given that they are not in fact risky.
 We're also intersted in the probability that such a user abandons their cart - let's call this probability $$ a $$.
 We'll further assume that $$ a $$ and $$ p $$ are independent, meaning that a user's risk profile doesn't influence their odds of abandonment.
 We'll also assume that $$ p $$ is the same for all users, namely that all users have the same likelihood of abandoning their cart.
 For each transaction, there is now an $$ ap $$ probability that we will not actually successfully sell the item.